Gurobi/gurobi-optimods/docs/source/index.rst

 implementation of a mod to tailor it to their use-case.
 Read the :doc:`usage` section first for an overview of the design and use-case for the OptiMods.

-Check out the :doc:`mods/index` for a quick overview of the current set of implemented mods.
+Check out the :doc:`gallery` for a quick overview of the current set of implemented mods.
 We welcome contributions of use-cases you are interested in, or extensions to existing mods.
 See the :doc:`contributing` for more information on how to get involved in the project.